Nattamon-ch/Helpdesk_Data_Analysis/README.md

 ## Findings
-For an overview of the insights derived from our data analysis, refer to the `presentation` directory.
-It contains the PowerPoint slides that encapsulate the core findings and recommendations from this project.
+Refer to the' presentation' directory for an overview of the insights derived from our data analysis.
+It contains the PowerPoint slides that encapsulate this project's core findings and recommendations.

 ## Acknowledgments
 Special thanks to the mentors and colleagues who have provided invaluable feedback throughout this project.
-I extend my sincerest appreciation to [Mentor's Name] for their mentorship and support.
+I extend my sincerest appreciation to [-] for their mentorship and support.